freetonik/Quantum-Computing-For-Software-Engineers/book.md

 Of course, the main area is quantum computing itself.
 From abstract, mathematical notions of algorithms to very low-level questions of calibration, many universities and research organizations are eager to have a quantum computer available to prove their theories and discover new properties.
 Commercial companies that deal with material science, battery technology, agriculture, and chemistry are buying quantum computers (or at least buying access to one) because they want to be ready if and when truly large-scale QCs become available.
 It is known that with a robust, large-scale QC one can develop, for example, better chemicals or car batteries by efficiently simulating complex molecules and their interactions.
 Although you can't do it today, you can start developing the organizational knowledge and apply it to smaller-scale issues, in the same fashion as many organizations decided to try to "play" with the first computers back in the day, and as a result came better prepared for the digital age.

 And finally, integration research.
 This is the least known and least discussed topic in the industry but is very important.
 Its significance is one of the motivations for writing this book.
 Quantum computers, being research tools, are not normal products.
 They are driven by software, like anything else, but this software changes rapidly and is rarely written with long-term evolution in mind.
 If you buy a quantum computer today, chances are your code will not work on any other quantum computer, or even on the next iteration of the same machine.
 At the same time, researchers often need to work with multiple types of machines simultaneously, and HPC (high-performance computing) centers, i.e. supercomputing data centers, want to integrate quantum computers into their existing infrastructure and provide a "quantum compute" service to their users.
+\pagebreak

 # Chapter 1.
 Groundwork

+In this chapter we are going to learn the basics of quantum physics and quantum computing.
+And I mean very very basics, in a popular science way.
+This is not a replacement to even a first week of introductory university lectures!
+Luckily, there are enormous number of free resources available online and in libraries.
+Some recommendations are at the end of the book.

+For us it is important to understand the following:

+- what qubits are modelled after
+- what are quantum gates
+- how to implement a qubit with superconductive materials
+- what other implementations exist

+\pagebreak

 ## Quantum physics 101